arialdomartini/arialdomartini.github.io/_posts/emacs/2024-05-08-emacs-fsharp.md

 ```
 `:defer t` enhances the startup speed by delaying the loading of the package until it is actually needed.

-`:ensure t`, instead, will conveniently download the package from the
+`:ensure t` conveniently downloads the package from the internet.
-internet.

 Once `fsharp-mode` is installed, you should see F# files properly
 syntax-highlighted.
 Indentation will also work.

-3. Install `eglot-fsharp`:
+## 3. Install eglot-fsharp:
 Let's connect Eglot with `fsharp-mode`:

 ```emacs-lisp